mazyargholami/mazyargholami/README.md

-## Blockchain / Backend Developer / Linux system administration
+## Blockchain / Backend Developer / Linux System Administration
 #### As a self-taught developer, my curiosity and my motivation always push me to create new things, it allowed me to learn autonomy through blockchain, web development, and Linux system administration.

 <br />